28 Cool Attractions to Check Out in Seattle On Your Washington State Vacation

 Chow down in the Chinatown-International District

 Located south of Pioneer Square is the historic Chinatown-International District.
-As one of the city’s oldest areas, the neighborhood is rich in history.
-But, for many visitors, the main draw is the district’s tantalizing culinary delights.
+As it’s one of the city’s oldest areas, I knew the neighborhood was rich in history.
+But I didn’t come down here for another historical lesson; like many other visitors, I scooted over to taste its tantalizing culinary delights!

 The Chinatown-International District comprises three historic Asian communities: Chinatown, Japantown, and Little Saigon.
-On its streets, you’ll drool over Asian favorites like dim sum, sushi, and banh mi.
+As I roamed its streets, I saw all of them in full force, with my own Asian culinary favorites—like dim sum, sushi, and banh mi—on seemingly every corner.

 Chinatown International-District

+Okay, so now that we’re all filled up, let’s talk history.
 To learn about the life of the city’s early immigrants, pay a visit to the Wing Luke Museum of the Asian Pacific American.
-The museum is a rich source of information about the art, history, and culture of the Pacific Northwest’s Asian settlers.
+The museum is a rich source of information about the art, history, and culture of the Pacific Northwest’s Asian settlers—and one of the most surprisingly interesting museums I saw in the city.

 Looking for a little excitement in the area?
-Pop into the Seattle Pinball Museum.
+I’d recommend popping into the Seattle Pinball Museum.
 Steps away from Hing Hay Park, the museum gives gamers unlimited plays on its wide selection of classic & modern pinball machines.

 Take a Washington State Ferry to Bainbridge Island

 Need to escape the city?
 Hop onto a Washington State Ferry to Bainbridge Island.
-Just 35 minutes away, the island is one of the most popular Seattle day trips and is the perfect place to experience Washington State’s small-town seaside charms.
+Just 35 minutes away, the island is one of my favorite Seattle day trips and is the perfect place to experience Washington State’s small-town seaside charms.

 Bainbridge Island